egr314team311/team311/checkpoint_3.md

 # Selected Design

 After some edits to our original sketch, this design below is what we will end up pursuing for the final look of our project.
 We decided to go for a clean and modern asthetic that still ties in elements of nature.
 The sheep was a byproduct of the prompt, and should be ignored.
 Our design also will include a variety of LED fixtures that will highlight the intensity of the sensors readings.
+GO INTO DETAIL ABOUT WHY WE CHOSE THIS

 <img width="750" alt="Screenshot 2024-02-28 at 8 53 44 PM" src="https://github.com/egr314team311/team311.github.io/assets/157049797/d2c83435-305f-4127-9278-2d936b08f5f2">